 For some children with social communication difficulties the SCERTS Framework (Social Communication, Emotional Regulation and Transactional Support) is used to assess children's skills at regulating their emotion, and understanding the emotions of others.
 Next step targets are set and the framework helps to review progress against these.
 'Social stories' or comic strip conversations may be used to help their understanding.
-Break-out areas are being identified and equipped across school, as required, to provide safe spaces for children to regulate their emotion before returning to their class.
-Key staff are trained in Team Teach de-escalation strategies.
+Break-out areas have been identified and equipped across school, as required, to provide safe spaces for children to regulate their emotion before returning to their class.
+Key staff are trained in Positive behaviour de-escalation